Netcash-ZA/PayNow-WHMCS-Module-v6/README.md

 We welcome your feedback.

-If you have any comments or questions please contact Sage Pay South Africa or log the issue on GitHub.
+If you have any comments or questions please contact Netcash South Africa or log the issue on GitHub.